AshishSharma-0610/IMDB-Clone/README.md

 # IMDB-Clone
+First change to the src folder by - cd src

 To install all the node modules write the following in your terminal/command prompt -
-cd src
 npm install

 Now to start the react app -